Dr Raffaele Vinai

 - Research Assistant in a consultancy for Mapei S.p.A. on “Soil conditioning investigation for metro tunnel in Brescia and for railway tunnel in Castellanza”.

-Raffaele is interested in supervising PhD students with topics in alternative building materials, waste recycling and circular economy for building sector.
+Raffaele is interested in supervising PhD students with topics on alternative building materials, durability of concrete and other building materials, waste recycling and circular economy for building sector.